peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 # Limitations

-Reviewer C and D asks to details the limitations of our system.
+Reviewer C and D asks to detail the limitations of our system.
 Most limitations are due to the fact that Affe's type algebra is voluntarily simple:

-- Affe is not flow-sensitive, and will not be able to express functions that might or might use something depending on their argument.
-More generally, we don't support borrowing pattern whose correctness depends on internal invariants of a data-structure.
+- Affe is not flow-sensitive, and will not be able to express functions that might or might not use something depending on their argument.
+More generally, we don't support borrowing patterns whose correctness depends on internal invariants of a data-structure.
 This requires richer logic such as Mezzo, typestates, etc.
 As a simple example, Affe can not directly type functions such as the